 First album you bought?

 Was a cassette tape, my dad bought it for me, but it was the first album I wanted.
 We played it immediately in the car on the way home.
-After the first track, he said “your mother doesn’t hear this, ever.”
-Beastie Boys – License to Ill.
+After the first track, he said “Your mother doesn’t hear this, ever.”
+Beastie Boys – Licensed to Ill.

 Last album you bought?